-85. That this Meeting calls on the Departments of Health to ensure that all Reserve Medical Officers receive two weeks' paid leave to fulfil their annual training requirement.
-(2004) 86.
+Sensitivity: Internal use 83.
+That this Meeting calls on the BMA to lobby the Ministry of Defence to ensure that all military medical personnel are adequately equipped and supplied.
+(2004) 84.
+That this Meeting calls on the Departments of Health to ensure that all Reserve Medical Officers receive two weeks' paid leave to fulfil their annual training requirement.
+(2004) 85.
 That this Meeting believes that the Ministry of Defence should work with the BMA to identify effective strategies in order to tackle the DMS manpower crisis.
-(2001) 87.
+(2001) 86.
 Pay That this Meeting calls upon the MoD to redress the imbalance between the whole-career earnings of NHS GP principals and their Armed Forces counterparts in order to improve recruitment and retention within the Defence Medical Services.
-(2009) 88.
+(2009) 87.
 That the 2007 AFPRB Report provides compelling evidence that much more needs to be done to recruit, retain and motivate suitable staff and this conference feels that the 2% pay increase awarded to armed forces doctors is an inadequate response and calls upon the BMA to work closely with the Defence Medical Services Department to improve medical manning within defence medical services.
-(2007) 89.
-That this Meeting: considers the Armed Forces Pay Review Body (AFPRB) is too dismissive of the good evidence submitted to it without adequate explanation in its report for rejecting or ignoring the evidence; regrets that the Armed Forces Pay Review Body (AFPRB) has failed to recognise and remunerate the work of military doctors in line with the changes in the NHS.
+(2007) 88.
+That this Meeting: (i) considers the Armed Forces Pay Review Body (AFPRB) is too dismissive of the good evidence submitted to it without adequate explanation in its report for rejecting or ignoring the evidence; (ii) regrets that the Armed Forces Pay Review Body (AFPRB) has failed to recognise and remunerate the work of military doctors in line with the changes in the NHS.
+(2005) 89.
+That the BMA support the armed services consultants in being remunerated for any additional PA in excess of 10 by the tasking agency.
 (2005) 90.
-That the BMA support the armed services consultants in being remunerated for any additional PA in excess of 10 by the tasking agency.
-(2005) 91.
 That all evidence put before the Armed Forces Pay Review Body should be free of any outside interference, and that the AFPRB should be reminded that, in order to recruit, retain and motivate DMS personnel, the AFPRB should be encouraged to independently assess the evidence.
-(2003) 92.
+(2003) 91.
 That this Meeting believes that TA medical officers on deployment should be paid at a seniority rate commensurate with their clinical seniority and not an "on appointment" rate.
-(2001) 93.
+(2001) 92.
 That this Meeting believes that the current military pay analogue fails to take account of the civilian GP net income and their self-employed tax status.
-(2000) ı
+(2000)